Fox’s £11.7bn Sky bid set for Ofcom scrutiny amid public interest fears

 She added: “This ground relates to the need for persons carrying on media enterprises, and for those with control of such enterprises, to have a genuine commitment to attaining broadcasting standards objectives.”

-Ofcom would have 40 working days to examine the deal and raise any concerns over the merger, which must then be addressed by Fox before a deal could be approved.
+Ofcom would have 40 working days to examine the deal and raise any concerns over the merger, which must then be addressed by Fox before the takeover could be approved.

 The controversial plans have raised fears Sky could become a vehicle for the Murdoch’s political agendas.